peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 <a name='extras_matrixstack_MatrixStack_loadMatrix'></a>
 ### module:extras/matrixstack~MatrixStack#loadMatrix(mat)

-Modifies the matrix at the top of this stack by replacing it with the given matrix.
+Modifies the matrix at the top of this stack by replacing it with the specified matrix.

 #### Parameters